Pulmonary hypertension

 Diagnosis

-Pulmonary hypertension is hard to diagnose early because it's not often found during a routine physical exam.
+Pulmonary hypertension is hard to diagnose early.
+It's not often found during a routine physical exam.
 Even when pulmonary hypertension is more advanced, its symptoms are similar to those of other heart and lung conditions.

-To diagnose pulmonary hypertension, a health care professional examines you and asks about your symptoms.
-You'll likely be asked questions about your medical and family history.
+To diagnose pulmonary hypertension, a healthcare professional examines you and asks about your symptoms.
+You are usually asked questions about your medical and family history.

 Tests

 • Blood tests.
-Blood tests can help find the cause of pulmonary hypertension or show signs of complications.
+Blood tests can help find the cause of pulmonary hypertension.
+The test also may help find complications of the disease.

 • Chest X-ray.
-A chest X-ray creates pictures of the heart, lungs and chest.
+A chest X-ray is a picture of the heart, lungs and chest.
 It may be used to check for other lung conditions that can cause pulmonary hypertension.

 • Electrocardiogram (ECG or EKG).
 This simple test records the electrical activity of the heart.
-It can show changes in the heartbeat.
+It shows how the heart is beating.

 • Echocardiogram.
-Sound waves are used to create moving images of the beating heart.
-An echocardiogram shows blood flow through the heart.
-This test may be done to help diagnose pulmonary hypertension or to determine how well treatments are working.
+Sound waves create pictures of the beating heart.
+An echocardiogram shows how blood flows through the heart and heart valves.
+This test may be done to help diagnose pulmonary hypertension or to learn how treatments are working.

 Sometimes, an echocardiogram is done while exercising on a stationary bike or treadmill to learn how activity affects the heart.
 If you have this test, you may be asked to wear a mask that checks how well the heart and lungs use oxygen and carbon dioxide.